-Our diagnostics cross-cutting research theme brings together laboratory scientists, clinicians and technical, statistical, bioinformatics and database expertise to:
+Our diagnostics cross-cutting research theme brings together laboratory scientists, clinicians and technical, statistical, and database expertise to:

 - facilitate the development of our wider biomedical, clinical, and environmental and public health research and innovation activities including brain tumours, antibiotic resistance and hepatology.

 Technologies and methods utilised include genomics, proteomics, next generation sequencing (NGS), mass spectrometry, medical imaging (CT), graphene biosensors, database development, management, analysis and integration and statistical analysis.

 Our research and expertise

 - Blood diagnostics (Professor Neil Avent, Dr Tracey Madgett) – genotyping of transfusion blood supplies and Down’s syndrome biomarkers for non-invasive prenatal testing.

 - Radiology/Cardiac CT (Dr Carl Roobottom) – development and clinical application of Cardiac Computed Tomography and other imaging technologies.